Monday, September 14, 2015

 Three weeks went by, and the young man returned with a jubilant smile.
 He shouted, “See, I have brought you two oars, one extra, in case of bears!”
 The old man hugged him in a long silence, kissed both cheeks, and said, “You are a faithful servant.”
 Then, tucking both oars under his arm, he turned, and waded into the river to shove off his raft.
 But the old man suddenly stood up straight, clenched his heart with both hands, and slumped to his knees.

 The young man jumped into the water and held the old man in his arms, as they watched the oars float away in the rapids.
 The young man tried to smile as he cried softly to the old man, “It’s ok, I can get you some more oars.”
-The old man looked up to the sky, then closed his eyes, and sighed with a half smile -the kind one would have as one lays his head into his pillow after a l hard day’s work.
+The old man looked up to the sky, then closed his eyes, and sighed with a half smile -the kind one has as he lays his head into his pillow after a long hard day’s work.
 Then he whispered, “I don’t need them now, I have these two angels instead.”

 The sun was setting when he buried the old man in the garden.
 The young man sat down on the porch to ponder all that had happened.
 The day’s last light shone upon the old man’s tattered bible.
 It had a faded picture bookmarking the worn pages.
 He opened to it, and held the picture toward the sun.
 It was of the young old man, standing proudly on a brand new raft, leaning on an oar.